Hafixx/Custom-Hiit-Application/readme.md

  Open any Selected web browser of your choice and visit [http://localhost:8080/](http://localhost:8080/) to view the app.
     ```

+### Design

+ I had a clear vision that streamlined the process.
+Starting with sketches on Figma, I chose a portrait orientation for the exercise interface, departing from the typical small box format to offer a fresh experience.
+Recognizing the importance of warm-ups, I integrated a rest time feature to enhance user experience.
+Furthermore,Each person is unique, with distinct goals, preferences, and physical attributes.
+That's why we've developed a holistic approach that takes into account various factors such as body type, preferred exercise intensity, and time availability to devise customized workout plans that resonate with our users on a personal level.
+Nutri-fit empowers fitness enthusiasts to create, modify, and manage their workout routines effortlessly, catering to individuals who prefer tailoring their exercise regimens to their specific needs.
+Additionally, the application offers a range of pre-designed workouts to make it even more user-friendly.
+Users are also given the option to pause their workout if they wish to resume later.

+## Ui

+The UI has a clean and minimalistic design with a white background and black text.
+The navigation bar and workout description boxes have a green color scheme, which may be intentional to complement the fitness theme.
+Overall, this UI provides an overview of the different HIIT workout types offered by the website or application, allowing users to quickly understand the various options available and potentially navigate to specific workout pages or create their own customized workouts using the "Create" button.
+1. Navigation Bar: At the top, there are three navigation buttons labeled "Home," "Create," and "About."
+These buttons which serve as links to different sections of the web application.

 ## Usage
 To get started with Nutri-fit, follow these steps: